Communist movements in India: Left movements in Manipur (1940-1951)

-At the jail, Irabot met Indian communist leaders like Hemanga Biswas and Jyotirmoy Nandi.
+At the jail, Irabot Singh met Indian communist leaders like Hemanga Biswas and Jyotirmoy Nandi.
 He was greatly influenced by them.

 Irabot was finally permitted to enter Manipur in March 1946.
 In Manipur he organised a new party called the Manipur Praja Mandal in April 1946.
 He attended two sessions of the Nikhil Manipuri Mahasabha before he was expelled from the membership of the Working Committee of the Mahasabha on the charge of being a member of the Communist Party of India.
 He attended the second congress of the CPI held at Calcutta from 28 Feb to 6 March 1948.

 Irabot could not attend the first meeting of the Manipur Legislative Assembly held on 18 October 1948 because of the warrant against him.
 Irabot formed an underground Communist Party of Manipur on 29 October 1948 and carried out armed struggle against the government.
 He died on 26 September 1951 at the foothills of the Anggo Hills.